thevulnhunter/modsecurity/README.md

 17. a2enmod http_proxy
 18. service apache2 start

-Now check in apache 'error.log' to validate the ModSecurity.
+Now check in apache `error.log` to validate the ModSecurity.

 ### Setting up OWASP CRS rules in ModSecurity